Astrid123456789/spam/README.md

 **Visualizing the Experiments**:

+The MLflow UI provides a central dashboard for comparing all runs at a glance.

 ![A full view of the 8 logged runs in the MLflow UI](assets/all_experiments.png)

 #### Aggregated Metrics (Performance Comparison)